BalazsMikola/blogScraper/README.md

 - Add your IP adress to the whitelist in Atlas under the "Network Access" menu

 ### Start the app
+- create an empty folder called "assets" inside the Backend folder for the downloaded images
 - use the command "nodemon express.js" or "node express.js" in the terminal inside Backend folder
 - start React in Frontend folder using the command "npm start"